Steep drop in national security surveillance during pandemic

 “The pandemic was the single event with the biggest impact to human behavior worldwide since the Second World War," said Ben Huebner, the civil liberties chief at the Office of the Director of National Intelligence, which oversees the nation's spy agencies.
 "That means it also had an impact on our appropriate foreign intelligence targets.”

-The report from the ODNI is the eighth annual version of a document that was first released in the aftermath of disclosures of classified programs by former National Security Agency contractor Edward Snowden.
-The report is designed to lend transparency to how the government wields some of its most intrusive and powerful national security surveillance powers.
+The report from the ODNI is the eighth annual version of a document that was first released in the aftermath of disclosures of classified programs by former contractor Edward Snowden.
+It is designed to lend transparency to how the government wields some of its most intrusive and powerful national security surveillance powers.

 Officials who briefed reporters said the restrictions enacted around the world on movement and large gatherings may have decreased the number of potential people or groups to surveil.
 They declined to elaborate further on how the pandemic affected intelligence gathering.

-While there was renewed scrutiny of the FBI's wiretapping authorities last year arising from the Russia investigation, there was no discernible change in courts' willingness to approve secret warrants or any directive from Trump administration officials not to use surveillance authorities, officials said.
+While there has been renewed scrutiny of the FBI's wiretapping authorities arising from the fallout of its investigation into ties between Russia and Donald Trump's 2016 presidential campaign, there was no discernible change in courts' willingness to approve surveillance warrants or any directive from Trump administration officials not to use those authorities, officials said.

-But targets under the NSA’s warrantless surveillance program, which enables the surveillance of non-Americans outside the U.S. for the purpose of gathering foreign intelligence information, fell slightly last year.
+But targets under a National Security Agency warrantless surveillance program that enables intelligence collection on non-Americans abroad fell slightly last year.
 The report counts 202,723 targets under the program last year compared with 204,968 the previous year.

 An opinion released earlier this week from the court overseeing foreign surveillance found “apparent widespread violations” by FBI agents who improperly accessed NSA-obtained material.
 Judge James Boasberg scolded the FBI for what the agency described as errors but said its practice of querying NSA data could continue with “ongoing monitoring and auditing.”

+The FBI subsequently announced dozens of corrective actions aimed at improving the accuracy and thoroughness of its applications.

-Another politically charged metric cited in the report is the number of times the National Security Agency disclosed, or unmasked, the identity of an American referenced in an intelligence report in response to a specific request from another agency.
+Another politically charged metric cited in the report is the number of times the NSA disclosed, or unmasked, the identity of an American referenced in an intelligence report in response to a specific request from another agency.

 Such identities are ordinarily concealed before intelligence about surveillance of foreign targets is distributed to administration officials.
-U.S. officials can ask the NSA to unmask the name if they believe it vital to understanding the intelligence.
+U.S. officials can ask the NSA to unmask the name if they believe knowing the identity is vital to understanding the intelligence.

-The unmasking process is legal and in fact increased during the first years of the Trump administration from the final year of the Obama administration.
-But the issue became an election-year rallying cry for supporters of President Donald Trump after the release of declassified documents showing that multiple Obama administration officials had asked the NSA to disclose the name of an American whose identity was concealed in intelligence reports but revealed to be Michael Flynn, Trump's first national security adviser.
+Unmasking is fully legal and a standard practice in the national security community.
+But the issue nonetheless became an election-year rallying cry for Trump supporters after the release of declassified documents showing that multiple Obama administration officials had asked the NSA to disclose the name of an American whose identity was concealed in intelligence reports but who was revealed to be Michael Flynn, Trump's first national security adviser.

 According to the report released Friday, the number of people unmasked in 2020 in response to a request from another agency dropped to 9,354 from 10,012 the year before.